wkhere/webassembly/README.md

 which you can flatten or better send to the socket as it is (via [Plug] & [Cowboy] for example).

-Please note this is experimental - esp. the use of `elements`/`pick` for unrolling the loops can change in the future.

 Loosely inspired by [Markaby].

 [markaby]: http://markaby.github.io/